radromanov/shortee/Readme.md

     - User clicks on link
         - [x] GET request to the API with the specified short URL
         - [x] API endpoint sends a 302 redirect to the user where they get redirected to the original URL
-    - [ ] Copy to clipboard option (done via a "..." menu icon beside each link, which opens up a menu)
+    - [x] Copy to clipboard option (done via a "..." menu icon beside each link, which opens up a menu)

 ## 3. Links CRUD operations

     Updating and deleting will be done via a "..." menu icon beside each link, which opens a menu
         - [x] Create links
         - [x] Read links
-        - [ ] Update links (name and original URL)
+        - [x] Update links (name and original URL)
         - [ ] Delete links
+        - [ ] Revalidate page upon doing the above

 # II.
 User Profiles